 Leeston Stormwater Bypass

-Following the June 2013 flooding in Leeston, a public meeting was held in July 2013 during which the community asked the Council to look at options to divert flood waters from the surrounding land around the township and manage localised flooding.
-Drop in sessions were also held so that individual property owners could talk with Council staff about any issues affecting their property.
+Leeston has always been prone to flooding, the Leeston creek is known to breach banks causing the flooding in high rainfall events in Leeston.
+Following the June 2013 flood event, a public meeting was held which the community asked the Council to look at options to divert flood waters from the farm land around the township and manage localised flooding within the township.